nnethercote/counts/README.md

 But `counts` is valuable specifically because it makes this type of custom profiling less ad hoc and more repeatable.
-I should arguably call it "generalized ad hoc profiling" or "not so ad hoc profiling", but those names don’t have quite the same ring to them.
+I should arguably call it "generalized ad hoc profiling" or "not so ad hoc profiling", but those names don't have quite the same ring to them.

 # Tips